metanull-operator/eth2-ubuntu/README.md

 sudo usermod -a -G ethereum geth
 ```

-Next, we will create a folder in which we will put the secret.
+Next we will create a folder in which we will put the secret.

 ```console
 sudo mkdir -p /srv/ethereum/secrets